Lighting Glossary

-Our Lighting Specialists have collated their knowledge to help explain some familar words and phrases used most often to descrbe lighting in Australia and New Zealand.
+We have collated a glossary of familar words and phrases used most often to descrbe lighting in Australia and New Zealand.
+If you're unclear on any subject, please contact us and we can help out.

 A